rrivann/rrivann/README.md

 ### Hi there 👋

-I am a Sofware Developer
+I am a Mobile Developer

-Experienced Mobile App Developer and Backend Developer.
+Experienced at Mobile Developer.

 ---